 The Community Air Monitoring Plan (CAMP) has been prepared to monitor the air quality during the intrusive activities proposed as a part of the Remedial Investigation (RI) activities at the property located at 601 - 607 Union Street in Gowanus section of Brooklyn, NY.
+This plan has been prepared in accordance with requirements, processes and action levels established in Appendix 1A New York State Department of Health Generic Community Air Monitoring Plan and Appendix 1B Fugitive Dust and Particulate Monitoring (see Attachment A) from DER-10/Technical Guidance for Site Investigation and Remediation issued by New York State Department of Environmental Conservation.
 Levels of VOCs and dust in the air will be monitored continuously and periodically utilizing a Photo Ionization Detector (PID) and Real-Time Particulate Dust Tracker, respectively.
 For this investigation, the PID will be calibrated at the beginning of each day to the compound isobutylene, which is published by the manufacturer.
 The PID has a minimum detection limit of 0.1 parts per million (ppm).
 The Dust Tracker provides real-time measurement based on 90° light scattering.
 The Dust Tracker has a minimum detection limit of 0.001 mg/m3.